 Self-confident and watchful, these English Mastiff puppies are patient and considered excellent with children.
 Intelligent, calm, even-tempered and docile, this breed is very large and heavy.
 They respond well to firm, but gentle, patient training.
 They love to please and need a lot of human leadership.
 Socialize them well to prevent them from becoming aloof with strangers.

-Owners need to be firm, calm, consistent, confident with an air of natural authority to communicate to the Mastiff that dominance is unwanted.
+Owners need to be firm, calm, consistent, confident with an air of natural authority to communicate to the Mastiff that dominance is not unacceptable.
 If socialized with proper leadership it will get along well with other dogs.
 The Mastiff tends to drool, wheeze and snore loudly.
 It can be somewhat difficult to train.
 The objective in training this dog is to achieve pack leader status.
 It is a natural instinct for a dog to have an order in its pack.

 They later became popular with the peasants in England where they were used as a bodyguard, protector of wolves and other dangerous predators and as a companion dog.
 In the eighteenth century, the Mastiff was described: “As a lion is to a cat, so is a mastiff compared to a dog.”
 It is believed that a Mastiff came to America on the Mayflower.